ShaneBarrera/oreo-maniac-game/README.md

 3. Locate **import library**, then select manage libraries
 4. Press **install** for the designated libraries above

 Followingly, install this repository including all source files and data to execute in Processing.
+Run from **"Oreo.pde"** to play the game.

+Additionally, here is a [game demo](https://youtu.be/bssh6jT6JBE):